Winter Weather Advisory issued for Middle Tanana Valley by NWS - NewsBreak

 Winter Weather Advisory issued for Beartooth Foothills, Livingston Area, Melville Foothills by NWS

 Effective: 2022-12-04 14:00:00 MST Expires: 2022-12-05 12:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 For the latest road conditions, call 5 1 1.
-Target Area: Beartooth Foothills; Livingston Area; Melville Foothills; Northern Carbon; Northern Park; Northern Stillwater; Northern Sweet Grass; Paradise Valley; Red Lodge Foothills WINTER WEATHER ADVISORY IN EFFECT FROM 2 PM SUNDAY TO NOON MST MONDAY * WHAT...Snow expected.
-Total snow accumulations between 1 and 4 inches.
-Locally higher totals possible. * WHERE...A portion of south central Montana. * WHEN...From 2 PM Sunday to Noon MST Monday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the Monday morning commute.
+Target Area: Beartooth Foothills; Livingston Area; Melville Foothills; Northern Carbon; Northern Park; Northern Stillwater; Northern Sweet Grass; Paradise Valley; Red Lodge Foothills WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON MST MONDAY * WHAT...Snow expected.
+Total snow accumulations between 3 and 6 inches, with locally higher accumulations possible. * WHERE...A portion of south central Montana. * WHEN...Until Noon MST Monday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions will impact the Monday morning commute.

 weather.gov

-Wind Advisory issued for Grand Isle, Western Addison, Western Chittenden by NWS
+Winter Weather Advisory issued for Lewis and Southern Nez Perce Counties by NWS

-Effective: 2022-12-03 17:53:00 EST Expires: 2022-12-03 18:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Target Area: Grand Isle; Western Addison; Western Chittenden; Western Franklin WIND ADVISORY WILL EXPIRE AT 6 PM EST THIS EVENING Although a few sporadic gusts in excess of 40 mph will be possible early this evening, the overall trend will be for winds to subside.
-Therefore, the advisory will be allowed to expire.
+Effective: 2022-12-04 15:17:00 MST Expires: 2022-12-05 13:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Lewis and Southern Nez Perce Counties WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON PST MONDAY * WHAT...Snow.
+Snow accumulations between 1 and 3 inches. * WHERE...Craigmont, Nezperce, Winchester, Kamiah, and Soldiers Meadow Road. * WHEN...Until Noon PST Monday. * IMPACTS...Plan on slippery road conditions.
+This could impact the Monday morning commute.

 weather.gov